 Enrolling in an accredited architecture programme is the next stage of your architectural journey.
-There are three schools of architecture in New Zealand: two in Auckland and one in Wellington.
+There are four accredited schools of architecture in New Zealand: three in Auckland and one in Wellington.

 Your school careers advisor can help you with information on how to enrol.
 Architecture is a wide ranging discipline based upon a large body of design, technical, cultural and professional knowledge in which students develop a high level of skill.
 Learning to master the architectural process, through successive projects, is a lengthy process.

-There are currently three accredited architecture programmes offered in New Zealand.
+There are currently four accredited architecture programmes offered in New Zealand.
 These courses vary in duration, flexibility and content.

 You can obtain up-to-date information directly from each school about their programmes and admission requirements but, typically, the route to becoming an architect starts with the completion of a three-year Bachelor of Architectural Studies.